rucken/cli/README.md

   -h, --help                           show CLI help -t, --type=frontend|nestjs|all       Type(s) of applications.
   -w, --workspace=workspace            The workspace directory name.
+  --app=app                            The name of the application.
-  --frontendApp=frontendApp            The name of the frontend frontend application.
+  --frontendApp=frontendApp            The name of the frontend application.
   --frontendLib=frontendLib            The name of the frontend library.
   --frontendTemplate=frontendTemplate  [default: @rucken/schematics:rucken-lib-to-app] Frontend library generator
+  --lib=lib                            The name of the library.
   --nestjsApp=nestjsApp                The name of the nestjs application.
   --nestjsLib=nestjsLib                The name of the nestjs library.